Looking for Something?

 A delicious combination of veggies, spices and cheese wrapped up in an egg roll wrapper, Southwest Egg Rolls are absolutely bursting with flavor.

-The air fryer or deep fryer cooks them up to crispy perfection and the dipping sauce is the perfect cool finish!
+Cooked in the air fryer or deep fryer, they come out crispy and the homemade dipping sauce is the perfect cool accompaniment.

 In a large bowl, combine corn mixture, green chilies, spinach, green onions, shredded cheese, cumin, chili powder, salt and pepper.
 Stir well to combine.